 Princess Cruises have been sailing the seas since way back in 1965.
-If you’ve never actually cruised with them you may have run across them before from their association with the Duchess of Cambridge after she named their ship The Royal Princess.
+If you’ve never actually cruised with them, you may have still run across them before from their association with the Duchess of Cambridge after she named their ship The Royal Princess.

-However… aside from an old 70’s show what can you really expect from a Princess cruise?
+However…aside from what you see on the telly, what can you really expect from a Princess cruise?
 How fancy are their ships and what is their typical kind of passenger?

 Meet The Fleet

-Princess have eighteen ships in their fleet and you’ll find a lot of variety amongst the vessels which are split into seven distinct classes.
+Princess Cruises have twenty ships in their fleet and you’ll find a lot of variety amongst the vessels which are split into five distinct classes.
 You’ll find each ship in its class will be of a similar size and have similar venues and amenities on-board.

 Is There A Typical “Princess” Traveller?